arianaberger/veo-genesis/README.md

 1. Clone repo
 2. Run `bundle` in repo directory
+3. Run `rake db:migrate` to set up the database
-3. Run `shotgun` in repo directory
+4. Run `shotgun` in repo directory
-4. Visit the address provided by shotgun
+5. Visit the address provided by shotgun

 ## Contributing